Hikaru Nakamura: 2019: Fifth U.S. Championship

 In March, Nakamura won his fifth U.S. Chess Championship by a score of 8/11.

 In April, Nakamura won the Bullet Chess Championship hosted by Chess.com.
 Defeating Grandmasters Alireza Firouzja and Levon Aronian in the quarterfinals and the semifinals, respectively, he then defeated Ukrainian Grandmaster Olexandr Bortnyk to win the tournament.

 In early May, Nakamura shared second place with French grandmaster Maxime Vachier-Lagrave in the first leg of the 2019 Grand Chess Tour which was held in Côte d’Ivoire.
 The tournament was a combination rapid & blitz format, with world champion Magnus Carlsen placing first.

 In late May, Hikaru participated in the Moscow FIDE Grand Prix tournament, which is part of the qualification cycle for the 2020 World Chess Championship.
 The tournament was a 16-player event.
 Nakamura defeated grandmasters Teimour Radjabov and Daniil Dubov but lost to grandmaster Alexander Grischuk in the semi-final match.

 In early September, Hikaru participated in the Champions Showdown: Chess 9LX tournament, which featured seven other grandmasters playing a 4-day match in Chess960.
-Players faced one opponent only the entire event.
+Players faced only one opponent through the entire event.
 Hikaru was paired against Levon Aronian.
 Despite scoring only half a point out of 8 at the start of the match, Hikaru eventually defeated Aronian by a score of 14½ to 11½.